FatulM/shamsi_date/README.md

   final j1 = g1.toJalali();
   print('$g1 in Gregorian is $j1 in Jalali');
   // prints: 2013/1/10 in Gregorian is 1391/10/21 in Jalali
+  // you can write Jalali.fromGregorian(g1) instead of g1.toJalali()

   // Jalali to Gregorian conversion final j2 = Jalali(1391, 10, 21);
   final g2 = j1.toGregorian();
   print('$j2 in Jalali is $g2  in Gregorian');
   // prints: 1391/10/21 in Jalali is 2013/1/10  in Gregorian
+  // you can write Gregorian.fromJalali(j1) instead of j1.toGregorian()

   // check validity
   print('$j1 is valid? ${j1.isValid()}');